 Why are we so reluctant in our mainstream media to wonder aloud about our cosmic nature?
 Is it all marketing, marketing, marketing — don’t want to offend anyone by creating a vision that contradicts someone’s dogmatic religion?
 Is it a case of separation of church and entertainment?

 Personally, if I were Ray Kinsella and met my deceased father on a ball field at twilight, I’d have a few questions.
 For starters, “Uh, Dad, has it occurred to you that you’re dead?”

 Or is that not appropriate guy talk?
 Don’t wanna get too much into feelings!
 Gasp!

 “Ray, Son, you live on an spiritually challenged planet.
-You want simple, pat answers and tie-it-nicely happy endings.
+You want simple, pat answers and tie-it-nicely-together happy endings.
 So let’s just cut the curiosity crap and have us a catch.”

 “Dad, how can a dead father materialize in Iowa, regress thirty years in age, and have nothing to say about cosmic human destiny?”

 “Sh-sh-sh.
 Now, now.
 See if you can catch my curve?”